What to Expect

 What is your cancellation policy?

 I require 24 hours notice for appointment cancellations.
 Cancellations within less than 24 hours, or appointment no-shows will be charged a $50 fee.
 In the case of pre-paid series, the session will be deducted from the series regardless of the value of that session.
 In cases of sudden illness or emergency, this fee may be waived.
-Please call 585-943-3974 to cancel an appointment if it is less than 24 hours before your scheduled time; otherwise, please cancel or change your appointment using the link from your confirmation e-mail.
+Please call or text 585-943-3974 to cancel an appointment if it is less than 24 hours before your scheduled time; otherwise, please cancel or change your appointment using the link from your confirmation e-mail.
 If you need assistance, feel free to call 585-943-3974.

 Do I need a referral from my primary care provider to receive massage therapy or to continue with treatment?

 No, massage therapy does not typically require a referral from any other health care provider.
 If you are seeking reimbursement from insurance or using an HSA card to pay, a referral may be required.
 Please check into these requirements before your first appointment.
 I do not have access to this information.

 I use a variety of bodywork modalities to support my clients in their healing process.
 "Autonomic Balancing" is a unique hands-on treatment involves a variety of manual techniques applied to the skin to introduce a novel combination and variety of sensory input to the brain for the purpose of alleviating mental and physical stress and tension.
 This variety of touch is applied on the arms, legs, face and shoulders, hands and feet.
 Clients are positioned face-up while lying flat on the massage table.
 A reclining chair is also available for anyone who is more comfortable in a seated or reclining position.
 Clients remain fully clothed during this treatment and may be covered with a blanket.